cappp/dbm-firebase/README.md

 Use the Firebase database on DBM easily and completely.
 You will be able to control your Firebase DB using the mods I made for DBM that are very easy to use.

+> This is one of my contributions to [DBM Mods](https://github.com/Discord-Bot-Maker-Mods/DBM-Mods).

 ## Getting started

 We will first start by doing what is necessary.